I, Keano: Productions

 Peter Sheridan, brother of film director Jim Sheridan, directed the first production in 2005.
 It starred Mario Rosenstock of the Irish radio comedy show Gift Grub, and Risteárd Cooper and Gary Cooke of the Irish television comedy show Après Match.

-Controversy arose during the first run when three leading cast members publicly left the show, including ironically Rosenstock who played Keano, leading to media articles about life imitating art imitating life.
+Controversy arose during the first run when three leading cast members publicly left the show, including ironically Rosenstock, who played Keano, leading to media articles about life imitating art imitating life.

 Roy Keane attended the show in Dublin in 2005.
 Michael Caven directed the second production in 2006, which included a run in Manchester, England.
 Several sections of the play were rewritten substantially for its UK debut, which came on the heels of Keane's messy departure from Manchester United.
 Portions that were understandable only to Irish audiences were removed, and the role of "Fergie", a send-up of United manager Alex Ferguson, was more heavily emphasised.
 Terry Byrne directed the third production in 2007, which ran for 2 months at the Olympia, Dublin, and subsequently toured Ireland for 9 weeks.

 I, Keano returned in January 2008 for a limited run with a revival of the 2007 production this was billed as the last chance ever to see the show but after a sellout run at the Olympia it returned for "Extra Time" at the Olympia for two weeks from 19 May 2008, playing its last ever performance on 31 May 2008 to standing ovations.

-In 2015, the Olympia revived the show again for a limited 6 week run from March 25 to May 2.
+In 2015, the Olympia revived the show again for a limited 6 week run from 25 March to 2 May.